Antwaan Randle El: Pittsburgh Steelers (first stint)

-Washington Redskins (2006–2009)
+Washington Redskins

 During the free agency period in March 2006, Randle El signed a seven-year deal with the Washington Redskins, worth $31 million with $11.5 million in bonuses.
 He had initially been in talks to sign a six-year, $18 million contract with the Chicago Bears, but discussions had broken down following the first day of free agency.
 In the Redskins' Week 7 game against the Indianapolis Colts, he returned a punt 87 yards for a touchdown in the second quarter, his first punt return for a touchdown with the Redskins, then in Week 17, he passed for his first touchdown as a Redskin, completing a 48-yard pass to wide receiver Santana Moss.
 In the 2006 season, he finished with 32 receptions for 351 receiving yards and three receiving touchdowns.

 In the 2007 season opener against the Miami Dolphins, Randle El recorded five receptions for a career-high 162 yards.

 In addition, he was the Redskins' emergency quarterback.
 In December 2007, Randle El was inactive in a loss to Buffalo with a hamstring injury.
 This was his first game missed in his six-year NFL career, ending a run of 91 consecutive regular season starts.
 In the 2007 season, Randle El finished with 51 receptions for 728 receiving yards and one receiving touchdown.
 In the Wild Card Round against Seattle, Randle El had ten receptions for 94 receiving yards and one receiving touchdown in the 35–14 loss.

 In the 2008 season, Randle El recorded 53 receptions for 593 receiving yards and four receiving touchdowns.
 In the 2009 season, Randle El recorded 50 receptions for 530 receiving yards in 16 games.
 In January 2010, Randle El was named in the Bleacher Report's Pittsburgh Steelers All-Decade team for defense and special teams, as a punt returner.
 He was also named fifth in USA Today's All-Decade kick returners.
 Randle El was among ten players released by the Redskins on March 4, 2010.
-The move came as a result of a number of personnel changes in Washington, with new head coach and executive vice president Mike Shanahan – signed alongside new offensive coordinator Kyle Shanahan - opting to make room in the Redskin's depth chart and salary outgoings in preparation of the 2010 free agency period.
-Randle El stated that he was "shocked" at the move, commenting that "..with a new GM and a new coach, I thought you'd be given a shot to show them what you can do."
+The move came as a result of a number of personnel changes in Washington, with new head coach and executive vice president Mike Shanahan – signed alongside new offensive coordinator Kyle Shanahan – opting to make room in the Redskins' depth chart and salary outgoings in preparation of the 2010 free agency period.
+Randle El stated that he was "shocked" at the move, commenting that "with a new GM and a new coach, I thought you'd be given a shot to show them what you can do."